 The regulation connects to many other major changes across forestry, energy and agriculture in major markets like the US and Europe.

 With such strict penalties for unethical or illegal deforestation or degradation, these operations will become obsolete (hopefully).
 Large-scale changes like this will help the EU meet its sweeping climate change goals by significantly reducing carbon output.

 The EUDR officially took effect on June 30, 2023.
-All requirements for operator compliance must be in place and ready to go by the end of next year—December 30, 2024.
+All requirements for operator compliance must be in place and ready to go by the end of this year—December 30, 2024.

-In the meantime, an EU commission will conduct a review and country-based benchmarking system to assess overall deforestation and degradation risk.
+In the meantime, an EU commission has begun work on a country-based benchmarking system to assess overall deforestation and degradation risk.
 The ratings range from low, standard, and high based on three main criteria:

 These ratings will help the commission better understand how to direct their efforts in addressing deforestation and degradation.

 No matter an operator’s risk ranking, everyone will need to keep all of the following records on all relevant commodities for a minimum of 5 years: